TonyKaravasilev/CryptoMananaDocs/docs/installation.md

 *Note: The framework works without the extension and does not enable the usage of it by default for performance reasons.*

+#### [](#framework-integration-tips){:.book_mark}Framework Integration Tips ####

+&nbsp;&nbsp;&nbsp;&nbsp;When integrating the components inside your project's framework, there many approaches that you can choose and it is all up to you (your taste, style and imagination), for example you can:

+- Use the components as services in your controllers or scripts;
+- Add components to your global dependency injection container;
+- Bootstrap components inside your framework's core;
+- Add them as facades that reflect your services;
+- Use them as simple utilities for processing;
+- Define helper or support security objects;
+- Extend and define new features;
+- Others use cases.

 {% include section_navigation_buttons.html %}